GaetanoCausio/AssemblerOnMac/ASSEMBLER.md

 ## The Assembly Language

 You can find the complete reference to the Mac OS X Assembler [here](https://developer.apple.com/library/mac/documentation/DeveloperTools/Reference/Assembler/).
 I will just highlight some of the most important aspect of coding in Assembly.

+**Addressing Registers**

 First of all Assembly makes extensive use of **registers** like `%esp`, `%eax` and so on.
 These contains either direct values or addresses to memory locations containing values.
 Registers are named based on the target architecture of your compiled assembly code:

 `RAX RCX RDX RBX RSP RBP RSI RDI` for 64bit architecture
 `EAX ECX EDX EBX ESP EBP ESI EDI` for 32bit architecture
 `AX  CX  DX  BX  SP  BP  SI  DI` for 16bit architecture

-**Addressing Registers**
+Registers are mostly use to address memory area locations, her some examples:

 ```asm
 %esp             # refers to value of %esp register